-The ancestors of the pueblo people were said to have migrated south from the San Luis Valley of Colorado into New Mexico where they built two villages on each side of the river — Ohkay Owingeh, meaning “place of the strong people” and Yungé Owingeh, meaning “Mockingbird Place” on the west side of the Rio Grande.
+The ancestors of the pueblo people were said to have migrated south from the San Luis Valley of Colorado into New Mexico, where they built two villages on each side of the river — Ohkay Owingeh, meaning “place of the strong people,” and Yungé Owingeh, meaning “Mockingbird Place” on the west side of the Rio Grande.
 The people then established a large community based on irrigation farming along the Rio Grande in a valley between the Sangre de Cristo and Jèmez Mountains.

-Onate, known as the colonizer of New Mexico, brought with him soldiers, families, and Franciscan priests as well as herds of cows, sheep, mules, and horses.
+Onate, known as the colonizer of New Mexico, brought with him soldiers, families, and Franciscan priests, as well as herds of cows, sheep, mules, and horses.
 When he arrived at Ohkay Owingeh, he temporarily established his headquarters at the pueblo and christened the village San Juan Bautista.
 It was later renamed San Juan de los Caballeros.
-The settlers introduced new crops, like wheat and apples, and animals, like cattle and new breeds of dogs.
+The settlers were introduced to new crops, like wheat and apples, and animals, like cattle and new breeds of dogs.

 In 1607, Juan de Oñate, having discovered nothing of value in the area, resigned under pressure for his poor leadership and returned to Mexico.
-Don Pedro de Peralta was appointed Governor-General in 1609 and a year later, he moved the capital to present-day Santa Fe.
+Don Pedro de Peralta was appointed Governor-General in 1609, and a year later, he moved the capital to present-day Santa Fe.

-In the meantime, San Juan remained as a flourishing mission and the Franciscans built a new rectory sometime between 1640-1660.
+In the meantime, San Juan remained as a flourishing mission, and the Franciscans built a new rectory sometime between 1640-1660.
 Members of both the San Juan and Yungé pueblos used the San Miguel church at Yungé until a new church was built at San Juan in 1642 and dedicated to San Juan Bautista.

 The San Juan Pueblo officially returned to its pre-Spanish name of Ohkay Owingeh in November 2005.